Alex Verdugo Player Props: Red Sox vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 23rd in MLB.
+- The Diamondbacks pitching staff is 23rd in the league with a collective 8.3 strikeouts per nine innings.

-- The Diamondbacks have the 22nd-ranked team ERA among all league pitching staffs (4.53).
+- The Diamondbacks have a 4.58 team ERA that ranks 23rd across all MLB pitching staffs.

-- Diamondbacks pitchers combine to rank 16th in baseball in home runs allowed (59 total, 1.2 per game).
+- Diamondbacks pitchers combine to allow 60 total home runs at a rate of 1.2 per game (to rank 15th in the league).

-- Pfaadt makes the start for the Diamondbacks, his fifth of the season.
-He is 0-1 with a 7.65 ERA and 14 strikeouts in 20 2/3 innings pitched.
+- Davies (0-0) gets the starting nod for the Diamondbacks, his third of the season.

-- In his most recent outing on Saturday against the Pittsburgh Pirates, the right-hander went 5 1/3 innings, allowing three earned runs while surrendering six hits.
+- His last appearance was on Sunday, April 9 against the Los Angeles Dodgers, when the righty went 4 1/3 innings, surrendering five earned runs while allowing five hits.

-- The 24-year-old has a 7.65 ERA and 6.3 strikeouts per nine innings in four games this season, while allowing a batting average of .291 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.